 - See a counselor on campus.
 If you are struggling with family issues, stress, or relationships, you might benefit from a session with a professional.
 Campus health centers offer free or affordable mental health consultations.
 These sessions are always confidential.
 For more information on mental health in college and accessing your college’s resources, click here.

 - Keep traditions.
 If you and your family have pizza night every Friday or follow any other traditions, stick to them.
 Your family will appreciate that you want to keep them included in your life, and it might help you solidify a routine.

 - Appreciate the sacrifices your family makes.
 While college may be stressful for you, your studies could be putting a financial burden on your family too.
 If you live at home, show your family that you’re grateful.
 You can do this in small ways.
 Surprise your family by making dinner once midterms pass or offer to babysit your siblings on the weekends.

 - Always look for time to yourself.
 Everyone needs alone time to recharge, reflect, and rest.
 If you’re having trouble finding alone time when your siblings keep running into your room, call a family meeting.
-Emphasize that while you’re happy to be around family, you do need to focus on your studies.
+Emphasize that while you’re happy to be around family, you do need to focus on and prioritize your studies each day.